hyphanet/fred/CONTRIBUTING.md

 ## Commit messages

-From the git commit man page:

-> begin the commit message with a single short (less than 50 character) line
-> summarizing the change, followed by a blank line and then a more thorough
-> description.
-The text up to the first blank line in a commit message is
+The first line is the title:
-> treated as the commit title...

-Except for proper nouns, only the first character of the title may be capitalized.
-It may start with the class / module the change applies to followed by a colon if it helps to explain the change and give it context.
-The main part of it is a short imperative description - a command given to the codebase.
-The title is at most 72 characters and does not end with a period.
+* Write it as a command to the codebase
+* Limit the length to 72 characters
+* Do not put a period at the end
+* (optional) Separate context with a colon

 The second line is blank.
 If the message contains additional prose description on the third and subsequent lines, it is wrapped to 72 characters.
 Long lines that do not split well, such as URLs or stack traces, are an exception to this.

-    [Context:] command given to the codebase

 For example:

     Update default bookmark editions

-    Additional description of what the change does, why it is a good idea, and alternate solutions decided against, if any, goes here.
+    Additional description of what the change does, why it is a good idea, and any alternate solutions that seem more obvious and were decided against goes here.
 For some changes this might not be necessary.

 For more discussion see the [git patch submission documentation](https://git.kernel.org/cgit/git/git.git/tree/Documentation/SubmittingPatches#n87).